UWNetworksLab/uProxy-p2p/README.md

     - On Mac with Brew, you can do: `brew install node` (You may need to update you brew package manager, e.g. `brew update`).
 You can also install directly from a Mac package off the [NodeJS Website](http://nodejs.org/).

     - On Ubuntu, you can do `apt-get install nodejs`.
-    - We also need to create symlink ( if we are not running legacy node)
+    - We also need to create symlink ( if we are not running legacy node) <br>
-    - Use this
+      Use this: <br>
-    - ln -s /usr/bin/nodejs /usr/bin/node
+      ln -s /usr/bin/nodejs /usr/bin/node

     - On Archlinux, you can do 'pacman -S nodejs'.